Crunchy, airy Robin’s Egg Meringue Cookies are a beautiful blue color with speckles. Dip them in chocolate and coconut for a special treat.

 What You’ll Find In This Recipe

 Robin’s Egg Meringue Cookies Ingredients

 The ingredients needed to make robin’s egg meringue cookies are surprisingly simple!
 You can swap out the flavoring and colors as you see fit.
 Scroll down for the complete recipe with ingredient measurements.

-- Cream of Tartar: A little cream of tartar is added to stablize the egg whites giving you the best glossy, smooth meringue.
+- Cream of Tartar: A little cream of tartar is added to stabilize the egg whites giving you the best glossy, smooth meringue.

 - Salt: A tiny pinch of salt enhances the flavor.

-- Sugar: You’ll want to use super fine sugar which is also know as baker’s sugar or castor sugar.
+- Sugar: You’ll want to use superfine sugar, which is also known as baker’s sugar or castor sugar.
 If you are unable to find it at your local grocery store, you can make your own by processing granulated sugar in a food processor or super clean coffee grinder.

 - Mini Chocolate Chips: We love the addition of mini chocolate chips in meringue cookies.
 They add a yummy surprise in the center and make them inside speckled as well.

 Making robin’s egg meringue cookies is really easy, but keep in mind that you’ll need to allow extra time for the slow baking and cooling of the cookies.
 Scroll down for the printable recipe card and complete instructions.